BiiN: History

 BiiN aimed their designs at the high-end fault tolerant market, competing with Tandem Computers and Stratus Computer, as opposed to the parallel processing market, where Sequent Computer Systems, Pyramid Technology, Alliant Computer Systems and others were operating.
-In order to compete here they had to make sure their first designs were as powerful as the best from the other vendors, and by the time such a system was ready both Intel and Siemens had spent about 300 million with no shipping units.
+In order to compete here they had to make sure their first designs were as powerful as the best from the other vendors, and by the time such a system was ready both Intel and Siemens had spent about $300 million with no shipping units.

 In 1989 Siemens underwent a reorganization, which brought UBEs own computer division into the mix.
 They had long been working with Sequent Computer Systems, and were sceptical that the BiiN systems would deliver anything that the Sequent systems could not.
 Eventually Intel and Siemens could not agree on further funding, and the venture ended.
 Several pre-orders on the books were cancelled, and the technology essentially disappeared.

-With the closing of the project, Intel used the basic RISC core of the CPU design as the basis for the i960 CPU.
-For this role most of the "advanced" features were removed, including the complex tagged memory system, task control system, most of the microcode and even the FPU.
-The result was a "naked" core, useful for embedded processor use.
+With the closing of the project, Intel used the basic RISC core of the CPU design as the basis for other models of the first-generation i960 CPU.
+For these roles, some of the "advanced" features were removed; the 80960MC removed the complex tagged memory system, the 80960KB also removed the task control system and the memory management unit, and the 80960KA further removed the FPU.
+The 80960KA and KB were marketed for embedded processor use.
 Before Intel switched to the StrongARM for the embedded role in the late 1990s, the i960 was one of Intel's most popular products.

 One odd historical footnote is that Hughes Aircraft had licensed the silicon designs for use in the Advanced Tactical Fighter (now the F-22 Raptor), where it apparently continues to be used today.